Rob Massam

-Rob Massam (born 29 October 1987) AKA The Thing on The Wing, is a Wales international rugby league footballer who plays as a er for the North Wales Crusaders in Betfred League 1.
+Rob Massam (born 29 October 1987) AKA The Thing on The Wing, is a ex Wales international rugby league footballer who played as a er for the North Wales Crusaders in League 1.

 He has previously played for the Rochdale Hornets.
 He was a key player for Chester Gladiators, and was selected to represent England Lionhearts in 2010 scoring the winning try in England's 34–30 win over Wales Dragonhearts in Somerset.
 He scored against Wales Dragonhearts again in 2011 in Caerphilly but was unable to stop the Welsh from winning 30-24 and lifting the trophy.

 Representative

 Massam qualifies for Wales through residency as he moved to Wrexham at a young age.
 Despite representing England at amateur level Massam was selected for the Wales 'train-on' squad for the Tri-Nations against England and France in 2012.
 He made his full début in that game.

 In October and November 2013, Massam played in the 2013 Rugby League World Cup where he scored a try.

 In October 2014, Massam was selected to play in the 2014 European Cup but he withdrew before the tournament due to work commitments.